spiffe/tornjak/examples/tls_mtls/README.md

 ### Deliver the CA certificate to Tornjak (mTLS only)

-For mTLS we will additionally need to deliver a CA certificate to the Tornjak container.
+For mTLS we will additionally need to deliver a user CA certificate to the Tornjak container.
+Currently it is found at `CA-user/rootCA.crt`.
 The process is the same.
 First we create the secret:

 ```
 kubectl create secret generic -n spire tornjak-user-certs \